WDI-SEA/react-development-course-materials/05-React Router/04-build-a-dentist-website-part1-exercise-1.md

 **Talking point**:

 * Great!
-Now we have a simple home page set up.
+Now we have a simple home page.
 Let's move on to setting up the rest of the content for our site.

 </aside>